Luisa Casati: Later years and death

 By 1930, Casati had amassed a personal debt of $25 million.
 As she was unable to pay her creditors, her personal possessions were auctioned off.
 Designer Coco Chanel was reportedly one of the bidders.

 Casati fled to London, where she lived in comparative poverty in a one-room flat.
 She was rumoured to be seen rummaging in bins searching for feathers to decorate her hair.
 On 1 June 1957, Casati died of a stroke at her last residence, 32 Beaufort Gardens in Knightsbridge, aged 76.
-Following a Requiem Mass at Brompton Oratory, the Marchesa was interred in Brompton Cemetery.
+Following a requiem mass at Brompton Oratory, the Marchesa was interred in Brompton Cemetery.

-She was buried wearing her black and leopard skin finery and a pair of false eyelashes.
+She was buried at Brompton Cemetery in London wearing her black and leopard skin finery and a pair of false eyelashes.
 She was also interred with one of her beloved stuffed pekinese dogs.
 Her tombstone is a small grave marker in the shape of an urn draped in cloth with a swag of flowers to the front.
 The inscription on the tombstone, which misspells her "Louisa" rather than "Luisa", is inscribed with the quote, "Age cannot wither her, nor custom stale her infinite variety", from Shakespeare's Antony and Cleopatra.